-In the past, banks competitive edge came from product, price and size of their branch network.
-The institutions with large branch numbers took the lion’s share of the market through locality and convenience.
+In the past, a bank's competitive edge came from product, price, and branch network size.
+Often, the institutions with large branch numbers took the lion’s share of the market through pure locality and convenience.

 Today, the main competitive advantage goes to the bank providing the best customer experience.

-Buying a new product from a bank, whether it be a loan, mortgage or credit card are some of the few instances that customers still have to go in-branch.
-For the banks, this means that their in-branch customer service must be up to scratch, as fewer face-to-face interactions means customers are more aware of the service they receive when they do go in-branch.
+Today's consumers still have some contact with the branch, considering they still need to go into the bank when buying a new product such as a loan, mortgage, or credit card.
+For banks, this means that in-branch customer service must be seamless, as fewer face-to-face interactions means customers are more aware of the service they receive when they do go in-branch.

 Technology predators on the horizon